-The information contained here is designed to give you an indication of what you should expect from us regarding your care and answer as many of the basic questions that you may have before coming to The Mount Sinai Health System.
+The information contained here is designed to give you an indication of what you should expect from us regarding your care and answer as many of the basic questions that you may have before coming to Mount Sinai.

 The Cardiac Anesthesiology group consists of 10 Board Certified Anesthesiologists who are specifically dedicated to the care of Cardiac and Thoracic patients.
 Our constant dedication to these surgical procedures allows us to optimize your care and make your procedure as safe and rewarding experience for you as possible.